psychemedia/storytelling-notes/wife-selling.md

 Mr. White: the question is this?—Have drunken people a right to stand within their own doors, and annoy sober people who are passing by?
 There is no doubt they have a constitutional right to get drunk if they please, if they have no moral right.

-Mr. Beckingsalis: It is a constitutional wrong to do so, no doubt, but they have a right so to do.
+Mr. Beckingsale: It is a constitutional wrong to do so, no doubt, but they have a right so to do.

 Mr. White: Our ancestors need to have a practice of applying summary justice in these cases.
 They had a ducking stool; and I think a ducking stool would be of great service amongst the ladies of Cowes; but as the law does not allow it to be used at present, I shall fine the defendants 5s. each, and 7s.
 6d.. each costs, and if it is not paid in a week, we shall put them in the stocks instead of on the ducking stool.

----
 ---

 E.P.
 Thompson chapter in Commons, stopped doing a talk because of feminist backlash TO DO need my own interpretation, stance, TO DO